 Standards

-The prescriber must offer OAT to pregnant opioid-dependent patients on a priority basis.
+The prescriber must offer OAT to patients who are pregnant and opioid-dependent on a priority basis.

 The prescriber will refer, if required, his/her pregnant OATP patient for obstetrical care as soon as pregnancy is confirmed.

 All prescribers caring for an OAT patient must communicate and collaborate with the obstetrical physician and hospital staff regarding the use of OAT during pregnancy, the plan for labour and delivery, and remain available for consultation and assistance as required.